4-20ma/4-20ma.github.io/source/_posts/20130821-howto-remove-git-submodule.md

 ---
 title: >-
-  How to remove a submodule within git
+  How to remove a git submodule
 date: 2013-08-21 20:18:00
 categories:
 - HOWTO